 In 1996 he and Piercy established the Leapfrog Press, an internationally distributed ‘boutique’ publishing company, which the Boston Globe called “the pulse of what’s hot in the publishing world.”
 Sold in 2008 its list continues to expand as the company publishes cutting edge literature by well-known and emerging writers.

-While an editor at Leapfrog he specialized in the resurrection of near misses: books that had come close to being published by mainstream New York publishers but lacked certain elements, sometimes just big numbers for the author’s previous books, but that notwithstanding, a compelling beginning, a tighter plot, a selling title, or simply a great marketing campaign—as wll as the patience to keep a book in print until it found its audience.
+While Managing Editor at Leapfrog Ira specialized in the resurrection of near misses: books that had come close to being published by mainstream publishers but lacked certain elements, sometimes just big numbers for the authors’ previous books, a compelling beginning, a tighter plot, a selling title, or simply a great marketing campaign—as well as the patience to keep a book in print until it found its audience.
 With a hand in the marketing of every one of Leapfrog’s books, his small press titles received national media attention, some becoming regional best sellers, BookSense and best-of-the-year picks.

-Since 1982 he has been married to the poet/novelist Marge Piercy.
+Ira married the poet/novelist Marge Piercy in 1982.
 They live on four hilly acres of land surrounded by pine and oak forest, midway between the Atlantic Ocean and Cape Cod Bay.
-They share their space with six cats (again, way too many).
+They share their space with four cats (again, way too many).